 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

-Switch Online service obviously has some perks that go beyond the access to classic games.
-A few gamers believe that some of the old titles should be made available for all.
+Switch Online service obviously has some perks beyond access to classic games.
+A few gamers believe that some old titles should be available for all.
 That includes online play and chatting with others, both of which only come with a $3.99 monthly subscription.